sap-tutorials/abap-core-development/tutorials/abap-environment-authorization-control/abap-environment-authorization-control.md

 ### Assign Business Catalog to Business Role and maintain restrictions

-  1. To [create a Business Role](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/8ffb880eafec4078a1e5051227cb64b1.html) and assign it to your user, launch the SAP Build Work Zone.
+  1. To [create a Business Role](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/8ffb880eafec4078a1e5051227cb64b1.html) and assign it to your user, launch the SAP Fiori Launchpad.
 Log on with a user with the role `SAP_BR_ADMINISTRATOR - Administrator`

   2. Open the **Maintain Business Roles** app.